gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 but Saedanne had said in her don't-even-start voice that it would do Queçenne good to pick herself up and get back to things.

-"B-but---" Matthieu started.
+"B-but—" Matthieu started.

 "I said *never mind*!"
 Queçenne snapped.
-"Saints, could you just---oh.
+"Saints, could you just—oh.
 Oh, no, I'm sorry."
 She got to her feet and put her arms around him as he started to cry.

 "I'm scared," Matthieu said, child's eyes in a grown man's face, child's fear in a grown man's voice.

 "Sh, sh, it's all right," Queçenne said, hugging him.
 "I'm sorry.
 I'm sorry.
 I shouldn't have said that.
-It's just---I'm scared too.
+It's just—I'm scared too.
 We all are."

 And then shouts came from the terraces above them.
 "They're here!